atharvadubeyofficial/Aegis-AI-Deepfake-Defense/README.md

-# Aegis-AI-Deepfake-Defense
-A mission-aware, agentic AI system for real-time deepfake detection and media authenticity verification in security-critical environments.
 # 🛡️ Aegis-AI: Mission-Aware Deepfake Defense Agent

 Aegis-AI is an agentic, mission-aware deepfake detection system designed for real-time media authenticity verification in security-critical and field-operational environments.